midibox/mios8/modules/blm/README.txt

 ~~~~~~~

   C programs (relocatable code): can be overruled with -D<define>=<value> from command line
-  Assembly programs: has to be defined within program before "#include <iic_midi.inc>"
+  Assembly programs: has to be defined within program before "#include <blm.inc>"

   -> see also descriptions in blm.inc